luci/luci-py/appengine/auth_service/README.md

 documented [right there](https://chrome-infra-auth.appspot.com/auth/api).
 Alternatively, read the
 [source code](../components/components/auth/ui/rest_api.py).
-This API is appropriate for modifying groups and for adhoc checks when debugging access errors (and both these tasks can be done through the web UI, so there's rarely a need to use this API directly).
+This API is appropriate for modifying groups and for ad-hoc checks when debugging access errors (and both these tasks can be done through the web UI, so there's rarely a need to use this API directly).